Al-Qaeda in the Arabian Peninsula: Formation

 In the aftermath of the Soviet-Afghan war, President of the Republic of Yemen Ali Abdullah Saleh utilized thousands of Yemeni former mujahideen to fight for the Yemen Arab Republic during the Yemeni civil war of 1994, and to neutralize southern secessionists after it.
 A group of Yemenis who had trained under Osama bin Laden in Afghanistan formed Islamic Jihad in Yemen, which operated from 1990 to 1994.
-Other such al-Qaeda affiliated groups included the Aden-Abyan Islamic Army and al-Qaeda in Yemen (AQY).
+Other such Al-Qaeda affiliated groups included the Aden-Abyan Islamic Army and Al-Qaeda in Yemen (AQY).

 On 12 October 2000, two AQY suicide bombers drove a rubber dinghy loaded with explosives into the side of the USS Cole while it was docked at the Port of Aden, blowing a hole in the side of the ship and killing 17 members of the crew, as well as injuring 40.
-This same tactic was used on 6 October 2002, when the MV Limburg was bombed while approaching the Mina al-Dabah port, killing 1 crew member and wounding 12.
+This same tactic was used on 6 October 2002, when the MV Limburg was bombed while approaching the Mina Al-Dabah port, killing 1 crew member and wounding 12.

-After the September 11 attacks, Saleh was heavily pressured by the United States into cracking down on al-Qaeda groups in the country.
-Saleh obliged and agreed to coordinated several operations with the U.S. to defeat al-Qaeda, such as with a CIA drone strike on 3 November 2002 which killed AQY leader Abu Ali al-Harithi in Marib governorate.
-By the end of 2003, AQY and other al-Qaeda affiliates were significantly weakened.
-In February 2006, 23 al-Qaeda members escaped imprisonment in Sana'a through digging a 140-metre long tunnel.
-The escapees would end up rebuilding al-Qaeda's footprint within the country over the next few years.
+After the September 11 attacks, Saleh was heavily pressured by the United States into cracking down on Al-Qaeda groups in the country.
+Saleh obliged and agreed to coordinated several operations with the U.S. to defeat Al-Qaeda, such as with a CIA drone strike on 3 November 2002 which killed AQY leader Abu Ali Al-Harithi in Marib governorate.
+By the end of 2003, AQY and other Al-Qaeda affiliates were significantly weakened.
+In February 2006, 23 Al-Qaeda members escaped imprisonment in Sana'a through digging a 140-metre long tunnel.
+The escapees would end up rebuilding Al-Qaeda's footprint within the country over the next few years.
 Al-Qaeda maintained a presence in Yemen, evident by multiple high-profile attacks in the country such as the 2007 Marib car bombing and the 2008 attack on the United States embassy in Sana'a.

-After initial success through early operations such as the 2003 Riyadh bombings, murder of Paul Marshall Johnson Jr. in 2004, 2004 Khobar attack, and the 2005 Qatar theatre bombing, al-Qaeda of Saudi Arabia's remnants had been forced to flee to Yemen by late 2008 due to extreme pressure by the Saudi government.
-Al-Qaeda of Saudi Arabia and al-Qaeda in Yemen merged in January 2009 to form Al-Qaeda in the Arabian Peninsula.
-Nasir al-Wuhayshi, leader of the Yemeni branch, was confirmed to be the first emir of AQAP by Ayman al-Zawahiri.
+After initial success through early operations such as the 2003 Riyadh bombings, murder of Paul Marshall Johnson Jr. in 2004, 2004 Khobar attack, and the 2005 Qatar theatre bombing, Al-Qaeda of Saudi Arabia's remnants had been forced to flee to Yemen by late 2008 due to extreme pressure by the Saudi government.
+Al-Qaeda of Saudi Arabia and Al-Qaeda in Yemen merged in January 2009 to form Al-Qaeda in the Arabian Peninsula.
+Nasir Al-Wuhayshi, leader of the Yemeni branch, was confirmed to be the first emir of AQAP by Ayman Al-Zawahiri.

+Since its formation in 2009, AQAP has been widely regarded as the most loyal and closest branch of al-Qaeda Central.
+In 2013, al-Qaeda emir Ayman al-Zawahiri appointed Nasir al-Wuhayshi as the general manager of AQC, a move that underscored the close relations between AQAP and AQC.